 - Orange is the "Warning level" when its use is between 70% and 85%

 - Red is the "Critical Level" when its use is between 85% and 100%

 Note that for some of the gauges the warning level or even critical level is not too bad if it does not stay as such and is only temporary, while with other gauges reaching the critical level can really be problematic.
 See the explanations below of each Gauge.

 Using the disclosure triangle to hide some info

-- And them are listed the different remote recorders that you eventually control.
+- And below are listed the different remote recorders that you eventually control.
 Check the following article to know how to control remote recorders.

-If you click on the disclosure icon for one of the computer, you should see:
+If you click on the disclosure icon for one of the computer, you should see 3 levels of information:

-For each of these computers, you can see:
+For each of the recorder that you are controlling, you can see: